Sunday, 1 June 2014

 Chaos in front of the haveli of Mahraja Ranjit Singh.
 (12.08.2015.)

-Right at the moment when I was feeling satisfied that I have nearly covered all the Sikh monuments related to Maharaja in Gujranwala, I remembered that I forgot to visit the haveli of Hari Singh Nalwa, the most famous general of Maharaja Ranjit Singh.
-And perhaps there is one more building related to Ranjit Singh, probably a rest house.
-In addition to that another miss was not visiting the Sheranwala bagh, where the baradari has been very beautifully restored.
-So it means I shall have to visit Gujranwala again.
+Just as I was feeling satisfied that I had nearly covered all the Sikh monuments related to the Maharaja in Gujranwala, I suddenly remembered that I had forgotten to visit the haveli of Hari Singh Nalwa, the most famous general of Maharaja Ranjit Singh.
+And perhaps there's one more building related to Ranjit Singh, probably a rest house.

 Tariq Amir